• Skip to primary navigation

 Regardless of what your goals are, there’s no denying that every one of us wants to save money and live better!

-According to a survey conducted by Bankrate, 1 out of 5 working Americans aren’t able to save money from their annual income.
+According to a survey conducted by Bankrate, more than 1 in 5 Americans have no emergency savings.

 With more money in your bank account, you can pay off your debt, buy a new car, put a downpayment for a house, or finally save for retirement.

-It’s true that the cost of living had gone up a lot, but many people fail to save money because it’s not their top priority.
+Thanks to inflation and higher prices, the cost of living has gone up a lot, but according to CNN, many people continue to spend and fail to save money because it’s not their top priority.

 Like all things in life, if you put your mind to it and make your goals a priority, you will definitely see results.

-Here are the best money-saving tips that your grandma will tell you to follow to achieve financial success.
+Here are the best ways to save money that your grandma will tell you to follow to achieve financial success.
 Even a recession won’t scare you!

 1. Pay Yourself First